-Tay Fitzgerald is vice president of Strategic Missile Defense at Raytheon Missiles & Defense, a business of Raytheon Technologies.
+Tay Fitzgerald is president of Strategic Missile Defense at Raytheon Missiles & Defense, a business of Raytheon Technologies.
 She leads a team that aligns to all Missile Defense Agency programs including development, production and deployed support of the U.S. missile defense system.
 Fitzgerald’s portfolio of advanced missile defense technologies includes command and control, sensors and effectors that enable a missile defense capability from detection to interception.

 Before that she was acting vice president of Advanced Concepts and Technology for Raytheon Intelligence & Space, leading an innovative technology incubator that delivers emerging and disruptive solutions to ensure customers’ asymmetrical advantage.